-- In- or outside South Africa, supplied while the employee is away from their usual place of residence in South Africa for business purposes; - In South Africa, supplied to a non-resident employee away from their usual place of residence outside South Africa for business purposes: - For up to two years from the date of arrival in South Africa; or - If the employee was physically present in South Africa for less than 90 days in the year of assessment. - The no-value rule for non-residents will not apply: - If the non-resident employee was physically present in South Africa for more than 90 days during the year of assessment immediately preceding the date of arrival; or - To the extent that the cash equivalent exceeds R 25 000 multiplied by the number of months to which the no-value rule applies.
+If an employee's usual place of residence is outside South Africa, the employee will not be taxed on being given residential accommodation in South Africa:

+- For up to two years from the date of arrival in South Africa; or - If the employee was physically present in South Africa for less than 90 days in the year of assessment.

+\Remuneration derived by the employee in the previous year of assessment, excluding the residential accommodation benefit.

+The no-value rule for non-residents will not apply:

+- If the non-resident employee was physically present in South Africa for more than 90 days during the year of assessment immediately preceding the date of arrival; or - To the extent that the cash equivalent exceeds R 25 000 multiplied by the number of months to which the no-value rule applies.